What Happened When China Joined the WTO?

 Particularly when it comes to forced technology transfers and state subsidies (providing direct support to Chinese industries through state funding and tax breaks), China is often breaking no explicit rules.
 But they are seen as violating the spirit of WTO regulations.

 Why would China want to change the ways it works within the WTO?
-The country has reaped enormous benefits since joining: it now has an economy thirty times larger than it was in 1978, and its middle class is growing.
+The country has reaped enormous benefits since joining: it now has an economy almost one hundred times larger than it was in 1978, and its middle class is growing.
 It has increased its international involvement without conforming to the playbook of a Western, democratic world order, and it is becoming a leader in its own right.

 Even if China was less influential, the WTO would unlikely be able to rein it in.
-The WTO’s relevance is waning, stemming from the fact that its rules have not been updated in nearly twenty-five years.
+The WTO’s relevance is waning, stemming from the fact that its rules have not been updated in more than twenty-five years.
 China has learned, quickly and effectively, how to navigate the rules so the global economy works for it, not against it.